kargnas/kargnas/README.md

-Founder of OP.GG.
 Started building gaming community sites and third-party tools as a kid — been shipping side projects in PHP since 2004, two decades and counting.

 ### Personal Projects